cucumber-attic/website/apps/docs/jekyll-content/gherkin.md

       - Line that follwos Keyword Scenario is Scenario Title.
       - Scenario Title is used in Test Reports but is optional.
       - Each Scenario can be considered as a Test Case.
-      - Scenario can contain multiple Steps.

 ###### Steps:
-      - Each Scenario contain Steps.
-      - Step can be considered as Test Steps.
-      - Steps are as following: Given, When, Then, And, But
+      Each Scenario contain multiple Steps and these are equvivalent to Test Steps.Given, When, Then, And, But are different types of steps available.

 ###### Given:
-      - Similar to Pre Conditions of the use cases.
-      - Given Steps put the system in known state which is necessary for the user action( followed in next step)
+      Given Steps put the system in known state which is necessary for the user action( followed in next step).
+These are similar to Pre Conditions of the use cases.
-      - Avoid talking about user interaction in Given Steps.
-      - Example: Given User is on login Page

 ###### When:
-      - The purpose of When steps is to describe the user action.
+      The purpose of When steps is to describe the user action.
-      - Example: When user clicks Login Button

 ###### Then:
-      - The purpose of Then steps is to observe expected outcomes.
-      - The observations should be related to the business value/benefit in your feature description.
+      The purpose of Then steps is to observe expected outcomes.
+The observations should be related to the business value/benefit in your feature description.
-      - Example: Then user is on Home Page